NuGet/docs.microsoft.com-nuget/docs/create-packages/creating-a-package-dotnet-cli.md

 > - [Part 2: The core algorithm](http://blog.davidebbo.com/2011/01/nuget-versioning-part-2-core-algorithm.html)
 > - [Part 3: Unification via Binding Redirects](http://blog.davidebbo.com/2011/01/nuget-versioning-part-3-unification-via.html)

-## Readme file

-The readme is not required for SDK-style projects.

 ## Include MSBuild props and targets in a package

 In some cases, you might want to add custom build targets or properties in projects that consume your package, such as running a custom tool or process during build.
 You do this by placing files in the form `<package_id>.targets` or `<package_id>.props` (such as `Contoso.Utility.UsefulStuff.targets`) within the `\build` folder of the project.